 If you prefer to be more available throughout the tour days, International cell phones are needed; check with your local carrier or rent one for the trip (see http://www.traveldocs.com/)

 For instructions on how to make international calls go to http://www.countrycallingcodes.com/freetool.htm

 If you need to bring your laptop, make sure to carry an adapter to plug it in.

 We are going to take time to stop and float on the waters of the Dead Sea.
 It is impossible to sink in the water due to the high mineral and salt content.
 It is a fun experience.
 I’ll be giving you safety tips before entering the water.
 If you intend to enter the water, you will need a modest bathing suit and a pair of old tennis shoes or shower thongs.
 I recommend old shoes you can just throw away after taking your swim.
 WARNING: DO NOT WEAR ANY JEWELRY WHILE FLOATING ON THE WATER!!!

 TIPPING & "LOVE OFFERINGS"

 All tips for the hotel bellboys and waiters have already been included in your tour price and will be taken care of by “Tour Your Roots”.
 However, if you feel that you have received outstanding service from someone in the hotel, then you can bless him or her more if you choose.
 It is just as important to make management aware of these stellar employees.
-Believe me; they will appreciate your comments to their bosses more if you will take the time to put in writing.
+Believe me; they will appreciate your comments to their bosses more if you will take the time to put them in writing.
 The bus driver and the guide’s tips have also been included in your package deal price.
 Again, if you wish to take up an extra "love offering" at the end of the tour you are welcome to do so.
 Please remember: This extra love offering is OPTIONAL and you should feel NO obligation at all!

 MORE THINGS TO KNOW BEFORE YOU GO